usmansbk/blog-draft/markdowns/redux.md

 The `ADD_TODO` and `TOGGLE_TODO` actions both modify the existing `todos` state while the `DELETE_TODO` doesn't.

 Unlike the array `push` method, the `filter` method doesn't modify an array.
 Instead, it returns a new array of items that meet a certain criteria.
-This prevents our state from being modified.

-A naive way of fixing this would be to return the modified and new state whenever an action is performed and assign it to the `todos` state.
+A naive way of fixing this would be to return the modified or new state whenever an action is performed, and assign it to `state.todos`.

 ```js
 // returning the modified and new state